Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Photometric Redshift Catalog

-\item \textbf{Priority 4: PS1DR2 + unWISE ($grizy$ + $W1W2$).} Sources outside the LSDR10 footprint with valid PS1DR2 optical photometry and successful unWISE cross-matches.
+\item \textbf{Priority 4: PS1DR2 + unWISE ($g,r,i,z_{\mathrm{m}},y$ + $W1W2$).} Sources outside the LSDR10 footprint with valid PS1DR2 optical photometry and successful unWISE cross-matches.

-\item \textbf{Priority 5: PS1DR2 optical only ($grizy$).} Sources with PS1DR2 optical photometry but without valid unWISE matches. \end{enumerate} For sources in the overlapping regions between surveys, duplicates are identified through cross-matching within a $1^{\prime\prime}$ radius, and the higher-priority model is applied.
+\item \textbf{Priority 5: PS1DR2 optical only ($g,r,i,z_{\mathrm{m}},y$).} Sources with PS1DR2 optical photometry but without valid unWISE matches. \end{enumerate} For sources in the overlapping regions between surveys, duplicates are identified through cross-matching within a $1^{\prime\prime}$ radius, and the higher-priority model is applied.

+The final catalog contains about 552 million galaxies, with 341, 34, 149, 13, and 15 million sources in Priority 1--5, respectively.
 The catalog is publicly available in FITS format\footnote{\url{https://doi.org/10.5281/zenodo.18410731}}, where detailed column descriptions are provided.
+The source code used in this work is publicly available on GitHub\footnote{\url{https://github.com/tdccccc/photoz-nnc}}.
 The catalog includes source coordinates (RA, Dec), photometric redshift estimates (expectation value, mode, and uncertainty derived from the PDF), priority levels, and survey flags indicating whether the source is detected in LSDR10 and/or PS1DR2.
+To balance completeness with practical usability, the data release includes a 40-bin redshift PDF obtained by resampling the native 400-bin model output.
+Releasing all 400 bin probabilities for every source would substantially increase the file size, whereas the 40-bin representation is more convenient for download and routine use while still preserving the overall probability distribution.